What is Bali Belly, and 15 Tips to Avoid it!

 How to avoid Bali Belly

-Bali Belly prevention is the key.
+Bali Belly prevention is the key to avoiding Bali Belly.
 These tips are not 100% foolproof BUT they will definitely put you and your kids on the right track to prevent Bali Belly.

 1. Washing hands before and after every meal is key.
 (If you can’t wash them, use hand sanitiser).
 Remind your kids often